-Audit of Tyne and Wear Fire and Rescue Authority - Financial Statements for the year end 31 March 2015 - Understanding how those charged with governance gain assurance from management
+Audit of Tyne and Wear Fire and Rescue Authority - Financial Statements for the year end 31 March 2016 - Understanding how those charged with governance gain assurance from management

-I am writing with reference to your letter to the Audit Committee on 27th March 2015, in relation to "Assurances from the Governance Committee as the body charged with Governance", which seeks relevant assurances from those charged with governance required by external auditors under the International Auditing Standards.
-These assurances are provided below, representing Tyne and Wear Fire and Rescue Authority's formal response from those charged with governance Committee.
+I am writing with reference to your correspondence dated 17th March 2016, in relation to "Assurances from the Governance Committee as the body charged with Governance", which seeks relevant assurances from those charged with governance required by external auditors under the International Auditing Standards.
+These assurances are provided below, representing Tyne and Wear Fire and Rescue Authority's formal response from those charged with governance, which, for the purposes of the financial statements, is the Governance Committee.